 St Paul’s Cathedral

 St. Paul’s again one of those sights which you can easily see from the outside without paying the £16.50 entrance fee.
 The building is magnificent and is well worth a stop off whilst exploring the city and can be walked to either on your way to or from the Millennium bridge.
 The famous Cathedral designed by sir Christopher Wren is one of the most iconic sights of London with its dome and spires.
+If your budget does stretch to venturing inside then it is well worth the outlay to see inside one of the most magnificent building in London.

 Nearest Tube: St Pauls